pc-aide/AWS/02 AWS Certified Developer Associate/13 Serverless/02 DynamoDB/WCU & RCU - Throughput.md

 ---

 ## RCU
-* One RCU represents one strongly consisten read per second, or two eventually consistent read per seconds, for an item up to **4 KB** in size
+* One RCU represents one strongly consistent read per second, or two eventually consistent read per seconds, for an item up to **4 KB** in size
 * If the items are larger than 4 KB, more RCU are consumed
 * **Example 1**: 10 strongly consistent reads per seconds of 4 KB each